“Listen, there’s a hell of a good universe next door, let’s go!”

 Whether you hike independently or with a guide comes down to personal preference.
 We all have different motivations, family and work commitments, levels of fitness and experience.
 Ultimately, the most important thing is to go with an open mind.
 If you can put aside preconceived ideas and accept a place and its people on their terms rather than your own, chances are you are going to have a fantastic time no matter how you choose to hike.

-In developing countries, the reality is that women are often held to a stricter code of dress than their male counterparts.
-The reasons are many and beyond the scope of this website.
-For detailed information of what is considered culturally appropriate clothing for women in developing countries, check the following link: http://www.journeywoman.com/ccc/ccc-p.html
+In developing countries, the reality is that women are often held to a stricter code of dress than men.
+For information on what is considered culturally appropriate clothing for women in developing countries, see Journeywoman.com, an excellent online travel resource aimed specifically at females venturing abroad.

 So what to do?
 If you really want to make a contribution, one possibility is giving a donation direct to a local school.
 Another is actually volunteering at a charitable organization or NGO.
 A third is to simply make the effort to interact with and get to know some of the locals.
 Show your interest by spending time with them rather than handing out tokens.